Do you make New Year’s resolutions you intend to keep? Same.

 Why It Is Important To Set Financial Goals

-Twelve months is a reasonable timeframe for your plan as it is long enough to assess your goals and produce meaningful achievement yet short enough to make changes in mid-year.
+Twelve months is a reasonable timeframe for your plan as it is long enough to assess your goals and produce meaningful achievements yet short enough to make changes in mid-year.
+Think of the short-term, midterm, and long-term goals.

 Financial Goals Should Be Consistent With Your Values